OpenOrbis/mira-project-archive/DEVELOPERS.md

 ## Project Layout

-At first glance, it may seem like the Mira-Project is very complicated, but once you understand the basic layout it is very clear and simple.
+At first glance, it may seem like Mira is very complicated, but once you understand the basic layout it is very clear and simple.

 * `Tools/` - The tooling folder, which may contain additional libraries and tools to assist with Mira development.
 These tools are not required to build Mira, but will help developers.
 * `Scripts/` - These are general puropse scripts that may get executed automatically by the build, or are there for initializing development environments.